Roy Abraham

 Creating binding XML java classes: Using JAXB generator, binding java classes can be created from XML Schema at design time.
 At run time, XML instance are marshalled/unmarshalled with java class instances.

-Avoid over crowding the team: Although team size may not be decided by the architect, an over crowded team adversely affects the productivity of the architect as she is the mentor to the team members and resolves the conflicts among team members.
+• Avoid over crowding the team: Although team size may not be decided by the architect, an over crowded team adversely affects the productivity of the architect as she is the mentor to the team members and resolves the conflicts among team members.
 As a rule of thumb, five is a team; ten is a crowd.
-Beyond ten, any addition will have negative impact on the team effectiveness as shown below.
+Beyond ten, any addition will have negative impact on the team effectiveness as shown below.Geoghegan, W.H.
+(1994).
+Whatever happened to instructional technology?
+Paper presented at the 22nd Annual Conference of the International Business Schools Computing Association, Baltimore, Maryland July 17-20, 1994.

 Mankins, John C., (6 April 1995), Technology Readiness Levels: A White Paper, NASA, Office of Space Access and Technology, Advanced Concepts Office.

-This document is for reference only.
+____________________________________________________________________________This document is for reference only.
 For actual implementation, please contact the author.
 No part of this blog is used or reproduced without the written consent from the roychettan@gmail.com

 No comments: